OptiMind: Teaching LLMs to Think Like Optimization Experts: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} Our evaluation is performed on our rigorously cleaned versions of three challenging and widely-used benchmarks: \textbf{IndustryOR} \citep{tang2024orlm}, \textbf{Mamo-Complex} \citep{huang2024mamo}, and \textbf{OptMATH} \citep{lu2025optmath}, each with around 100-160 problems (see Appendix \ref{app:benchmark_cleaning} for details).
 We selected these datasets as they are commonly used in previous works and represent some of the most complex formulation tasks in the literature, providing a strong signal for model capabilities.
 While we also considered other benchmarks such as OptiBench~\citep{yang2025optibench} (605 problems) and ComplexOR~\citep{xiao2024chainofexperts} (18 problems), our initial experiments revealed that performance on these datasets has either saturated or does not effectively differentiate between models of varying scales; moreover, their sizes are either too small (yielding a noisy evaluation signal) or too large to feasibly clean with the same rigor.
 A more detailed discussion of our dataset selection and the comprehensive cleaning process is provided in Appendix \ref{app:training_data_cleaning}.
+For completeness, we also report results on cleaned versions of IndustryOR released by SIRL~\citep{chen2025solver}, LogiOR~\citep{logior}, and \citet{survey}, as well as on cleaned versions of Mamo-Complex from SIRL and \citet{survey}.

 \textbf{Metrics.} Our primary metric is solution accuracy, which we report at the first generation turn (Turn 1) and after five turns of iterative self-correction (Turn 5).
 Our prompts require an executable Python script using GurobiPy to formulate and solve the problem.
-Following SIRL \citep{chen2025solver}, a solution is correct if its objective matches the ground truth within both relative and absolute error of $10^{-6}$.
+Following OptMATH \citep{lu2025optmath}, we mark a solution as correct if the normalized error $|\hat{z}-z^\star| / (|z^\star|+1)$ is below $10^{-6}$, where $\hat{z}$ is the model's objective value and $z^\star$ is the ground-truth objective.
 To extract this value, we insert a print statement emitting the optimal objective with a unique tag and parse it from the execution log, as in SIRL.
 We also assess the effect of self-consistency by comparing results without majority voting ($K=1$) against results with majority voting over $K=8$ samples, grouping answers within a relative and absolute tolerance of $10^{-6}$ to account floating-point variations.
 To ensure statistical robustness, all reported results are averaged across 10 independent experiments using different random seeds.

 \textbf{Baselines.} To comprehensively assess our contributions, we compare OptiMind against several baselines: (1) we compare with the \textsc{gpt-oss-20b} base model without any fine-tuning to quantify the gains from our training methodology; (2) at inference, we test a variant using only basic prompts without our class-specific error hints to verify the effectiveness of our domain-informed guidance; (3) we also benchmark our model against other frontier models, including \textsc{GPT-o4-mini} and \textsc{GPT-5} and (4) an open-source models of similar size, \textsc{Qwen3-32B}; (5) furthermore, we re-evaluated \textsc{SIRL-Gurobi-32B}~\citep{chen2025solver} for direct comparison with the current state-of-the-art models in the field of optimization.
 Note that we were unable to replicate the reported performance of other open-source models like OptMATH and LLMOpt.